line/centraldogma/site/src/sphinx/setup-configuration.rst

       - the list of zone names.

-      - The current zone name must be included in the list of zone names.
+      - the current zone name must be included in the list of zone names.

 .. _replication: